 George Mueller, ECE ’93 – Co-founder and former chief executive officer of Color Kinetics Inc. (formerly Philips Solid-State Lighting Solutions, Inc.).
 More recently, Mueller has founded EcoSense Lighting.

-Ana Pinczuk, Software Management ’10 – Chief transportation officer of Anaplan.
+Ana Pinczuk, Software Management ’10 – Chief development officer at Anaplan.
 Pinczuk has also held leadership positions at AT&T, Cisco, Veritas Technologies LLC, and Hewlett Packard Enterprise.